-This section includes bachelor's program elective courses.
-Courses for occupational associate's degree programs are annotated with an ""
+Suggested courses for occupational associate's degree programs are annotated with an ""

 ACCT 401 Financial Accounting

 Prerequisite: ACCT 302 Principles of Accounting II.
 In this course, students will gain an understanding of the principles and analytical techniques that relate to corporate financial management.
 Students will review, interpret, develop, and apply accounting information used in effective managerial decision making.
 In addition, students will be exposed to reporting and analysis requirements associated with inventory, fraud, internal control and cash, receivables, long-lived assets and liabilities.